First detection of tracks of radon progeny recoils by MIMAC: The MIMAC Experiment

-An original calibration device based on an X-ray generator has been developed for this experiment.
-The detector is calibrated with the fluorescence photons produced on Cd, Fe, Cu foils.
-Figure~\ref{fig:Calibration} shows a typical calibration spectrum of chamber 1 and its corresponding fit (red line).
-Each contribution from the metal foils is represented by dashed lines such as the 3.19~keV from Cd, the 5.4~keV from Cr, the 6.4~keV from Fe, the 8.1 and 8.9~keV from Cu fluorescence photons.
-We can clearly see from the calibration spectrum that the ionization threshold is about 1~keV.
 The gas circulation system developed for this experiment is an important component of the detector, ensuring the gas quality stability in a closed circuit.
-It includes a buffer volume, an oxygen filter, a dry and very low leak pump and a pressure regulator.
-The presence of impurities and $\mathrm{O_2}$ must be controlled to prevent gain and resolution degradation.
-The detector is calibrated weekly in order to monitor the gain variation.
-The linear coefficient of calibration curve shows a gain variation less than 1\% over several months~\cite{Riffard:2013psa}.
+As schematically shown in figure ~\ref{fig:Bichambre}, it includes a buffer volume, an oxygen filter, a dry and very low leak pump and a pressure regulator.
+This system has been designed to prevent the presence of impurities and $\mathrm{O_2}$ into the gas.
+These contaminants affect the gain of the Micromegas and then the energy resolution.
+The detector is weekly calibrated in order to monitor the gain variations through the slope of the linear calibration $a$.
+The right panel of figure \ref{fig:Calibration} shows the variation of $a$ as a function of time for both chambers (chamber~1 in black and chamber~2 in red).
+We can observe that the gains in both chambers are roughly constant with variations lower than 1\% over several months, demonstrating the gain stability during the data taking.

-The data analysis was focused on the first two data sets acquired in dark matter search mode, 103 effective days in total.